Stephen Kinnock

-Stephen Nathan Kinnock (born 1 January 1970) is a Welsh politician who has served as Member of Parliament (MP) for Aberavon since 2015.
-A member of the Labour Party, he has been Shadow Minister for Immigration since 2022.
+Stephen Nathan Kinnock (born 1 January 1970) is a British politician serving as Member of Parliament (MP) for Aberafan Maesteg, formerly Aberavon, since 2015.
+A member of the Labour Party, he has served as Minister of State for Care since 2024.
+He also was Spouse of the Prime Minister of Denmark from 2011 to 2015.

 Early life and education

 Kinnock was born in Tredegar, Monmouthshire, the son of British politicians Glenys Kinnock and Neil Kinnock.
 He describes himself as from a "Labour and Trade Union family".

 Kinnock was educated at Drayton Manor High School, a comprehensive school in Hanwell, London.
-He studied Modern Languages at Queens' College, Cambridge, graduating with a Bachelor of Arts (BA) degree.
-He studied for a Master of Arts (MA) degree at the College of Europe in Bruges, graduating in 1993.
+He read Modern Languages at Queens' College, Cambridge, taking a BA.
+In 1993, he obtained a MA at the College of Europe in Bruges.